 In the ordinary course of business the Group is involved with commitments to extend loans and advances, set limits for credit cards accounts, issue overdrafts and financial guarantees, as well as commercial letters of credit.
 Such financial instruments are recorded in the financial statements as follows:

-- Commitment to extend loans ad advances, credit card and overdraft facilities are recognized on drawdown; - financial guarantees and letters of credit are recognized when the related fee received as consideration is recognized.
+- Commitment to extend loans ad advances, credit card and overdraft facilities are recognised on drawdown; - Financial guarantees and letters of credit are recognised when the related fee received as consideration is recognised.

 w) Assets and liabilities under management